-For any William and Mary alumni out there, Homecoming is just around the corner!
+Homecoming is just around the corner for any William and Mary alumni out there!
 Join us here in Williamsburg October 18-21 for a weekend reunion, and for a personal and memorable trip, remember to stay at the Fife and Drum Inn.

 If you’re in the mood for something a little spooky this October, there are several local events and surprises to last all season long.
 Start at Howl-O-Scream at Busch Gardens, a Halloween staple in Williamsburg.
 This year, this scary celebration marks its 20-year anniversary and a new Era of Terror.
 Filled with new shows, scare zones, and haunted houses, it’s a must-see!

-For a more historical Halloween scene, try a Ghost Walk in Colonial Williamsburg, or a haunted hayride at York River State Park on October 20, 26, and 27.
-Also check out Monsters, Mayhem, and Musick, a baroque concert series playing every Tuesday at the Governor’s Palace.
+Try a Ghost Walk in Colonial Williamsburg or a haunted hayride at York River State Park on October 20, 26, and 27 for a more historical Halloween scene.
+Also, check out Monsters, Mayhem, and Musick, a baroque concert series playing every Tuesday at the Governor’s Palace.
 These are great opportunities to experience a new side of history and are a fun way to see the area!